About Local Government Elections

 Business or Organisation, Sole Owner or Occupier

-Use this Application for Enrolment for Body Corporates A designated person is required to vote on behalf of the Body Corporate.
+Use this Application for Enrolment for a Body Corporate, a designated person is required to vote on behalf of the Body Corporate.

 Group of Owners or Occupiers